SFDO-Tooling/CumulusCI/docs/cli.rst

 .. tip::

-    If you're new to working with command line interfaces, the `Install Visual Studio Code <https://trailhead.salesforce.com/content/learn/modules/cumulusci-setup/review-base-requirements-install-visual-studio-code?trail_id=build-applications-with-cumulusci>`_ trailhead module covers installing and opening a terminal window in Visual Studio Code.
+    If you're new to working with command line interfaces, the `Install Visual Studio Code <https://trailhead.salesforce.com/content/learn/modules/cumulusci-setup/review-base-requirements-install-visual-studio-code?trail_id=build-applications-with-cumulusci>`_ Trailhead module covers installing and opening a terminal window in Visual Studio Code.

 After installing CumulusCI, use the ``cci`` command in your terminal or command prompt to interact with it.

-On macOS, access the terminal via ``Terminal.app``.
-On Windows, open ``cmd.exe``.
-On Linux, use your preferred terminal application.
+On any platform, you can use the integrated terminal in Visual Studio Code.
+Alternately, on macOS, access the terminal via ``Terminal.app``; on Windows, open ``cmd.exe``; or on Linux, use your preferred terminal application.

 To see all available commands, type ``cci`` in your terminal.